The Care Landscape - Making Sense of it all!

 Regulatory body Scotland: Care Inspectorate (CI)

 The Care Inspectorate is Scotland’s equivalent of the Care Quality Commission (CQC).
-It was founded in 2011 and is the regulatory body for social care in Scotland.
+It was established in 2011 and serves as the regulatory body for social care in Scotland.

-Inspections carried out on social care services by the Care Inspectorate are generally unannounced.
+Inspections of social care services carried out by the Care Inspectorate are generally unannounced.
 Services are graded over a 6-point score:

-The Care Inspectorate lays out an extensive list of standards that it grades care services on.
-The standards are grouped into 5 patient centred categories:
+The Care Inspectorate outlines an extensive list of standards against which it grades care services.
+The standards are grouped into 5 patient-centred categories:

-View Care Inspectorate reports for care services in Scotland by visiting:
+View Care Inspectorate reports for care services in Scotland.

 Regulatory body Wales: Care Inspectorate Wales (CIW)

-Care Inspectorate Wales (CIW) is responsible for regulating, inspecting and where necessary, improving health and social care services in Wales.
+The Care Inspectorate Wales (CIW) is responsible for regulating, inspecting, and, where necessary, improving health and social care services in Wales.

-When the CIW inspect services they are looking for evidence that the service is compliant with required standards.
-If the service is non-compliant they will issue a ‘non-compliance’ notice.
-There are 4 core areas which the Inspector gathers evidence against:
+When the CIW inspect services, they are looking for evidence that the service is compliant with required standards.
+If the service is non-compliant, they will issue a ‘non-compliance’ notice.
+There are 4 core areas in which the Inspector gathers evidence against:

 1. Well-being